10 Questions to Ask a Potential Therapist

 In this case, the first step would be to look into what your plan does cover– find out if your plan covers specific treatments or care that you need.
 Your next step is it reach out to your health care provider to let them know what isn’t covered, and find out if there are covered alternatives.
 Finally, you should call your plan and explain the situation, as they will likely work with you to get the care you need.

-While most plans will have a summarized version of coverage on their website, if you have questions about the specific benefits covered by your plan, it is best to contact your insurance provider directly to inquire about coverage for treatments or care not specified in your policy information.
+Most plans will have a summarized version of coverage on their website.
+If you have questions about the specific benefits covered by your health insurance, contact your provider directly.
+Inquire about coverage for treatments or care not specified in your policy information.

-Whether you are shopping for the best health insurance policy to meet your needs, or trying to navigate existing coverage, your Grayce Care Partner is here to help.
-Your Care Partner can help you to understand what’s covered, help you to compare plans and benefits, and even assist with billing-related matters, with consent to speak to third-party providers on your behalf.
+Shopping for the best health insurance policy to meet your needs, or trying to navigate existing coverage?
+Your Grayce Care Partner is here to help.
+Your Care Partner can help you to understand what’s covered by health insurance.
+They can also help you to compare plans and benefits, and even assist with billing-related matters, with consent to speak to third-party providers on your behalf.

 Sign up to receive the latest resources and updates from Grayce.